time4tea/gopro-dashboard-overlay/README.md

 ## Known Bugs / Issues

+- Only tested on a GoPro Hero 9, that's all I have.
+Sample files for other devices are welcomed.
 - Aligning overlay with video - not exact! - Start garmin first, and wait for GPS lock before recording
 - Multiple GoPro files concatentated and overlayed.
 Current limit of 10 mins (in 1080p/60) is annoying.